mrplayzorro/NesusHub/README.md

 Trying to make a Server Hop that works only 4 arsenal

 *"Cheathing is like an apple, it's always good. #CheatingIsArt"*

+# Patch Note N2

+Patch Note version V 1.1.4

+Added General version 4 less lag;

+More bug fixes;

+Added a whitelist and blacklist

+# WhatToDoList

+1. Adding a server hop (universal)

+2. Adding a bunny hop

+3. Making a speed that works for arsenal too